 b) A link to a site at which we can preview at least snippets of the release before opening the file; and

 c) A link to the place where it can be purchased or downloaded.

 6. Physical submissions: we do accept physical submissions, but please keep in mind that a hard copy will only be considered by one person, while a digital submission can be sent to any of ten reviewers who expresses interest.
 If your only option is to send a physical submission, then please send us a description and/or sample, then wait to see if a reviewer may be interested.

 7. One email address fits all!
-Send inquiries to info@acloserlisten, and the emails will be received by Richard and forwarded to the proper place.
-Jeremy is currently on leave, but if you would like to get in touch either of the other administrators, they may be reached at the following email addresses.
+Send inquiries to info@acloserlisten, and the emails will be received by all three of the administrators below and forwarded to the proper place.

 Joe (Mixes, Social Media): firstname.lastname@example.org